nadia-polikarpova/cyclegg/liquidhaskell-proofs/README.md

 ## By the numbers:
 - ~75 propositions total
 - 62 propositions provable with proofs emitted.
-- 56 proofs passing.
+- 59 proofs passing.

-Among the 6 failing proofs:
+Among the 3 failing proofs:

-- 1 fail due to termination checking
+- 1 fails due to termination checking
-- 3 fail due to syntax errors
-- 2 fail due to totality errors
+- 2 fails due to totality errors

 ## Unfixed proofs